FeralBytes/FreecoiL/CONTRIBUTING.md

 * Focus on what is best for the community
 * Show empathy towards other community members
 ## Contacting The Maintainer
 The best way is currently via gitlab issues.
-If nesseccary We will add a discord channel in the future.
+[Contact the Lead Developer on Discord](https://discord.gg/tn4hThVS).
 Please allow 2-3 days for a response before pinging a thread.